 He later wrote a chapter on media and prisons for an anthology entitled Invisible Punishment, edited by Marc Mauer and Meda Chesney-Lind and published in October 2002 by The New Press.

 Sussman has taught journalism at California State University, Hayward, and San Francisco State University.
 Elsewhere, he has been a guest lecturer at classes, seminars and conferences.
 He has also been a volunteer writing coach/mentor at San Francisco State’s Center for the Integration and Improvement of Journalism and a consultant for writers and news organizations.

 He has held a number of positions in the Society of Professional Journalists, the nation’s oldest, largest and most broadly based association of journalists.
-He was a 15-year member of the Society’s national Ethics Committee and was a co-author of the organization’s Code of Ethics, which is generally considered the primary ethics code for the profession for almost two decades.
+He was a 15-year member of the Society’s national Ethics Committee and was a co-author of the organization’s 1996 Code of Ethics, which had generally been considered the primary ethics code for the profession for almost two decades.
 (The code was revised subsequently, in 2014, and he does not wish to have his name associated with that version.)
 He served for two years as president of the Northern California SPJ chapter and was also California co-chair of SPJ’s Project Sunshine, promoting freedom of information.
 As chapter president and continuing for a number of years thereafter, he was the Society’s point person in sponsoring legislation in Sacramento to reverse state Department of Corrections restrictions on face-to-face news media interviews with prisoners, and he oversaw SPJ’s participation in successful action in federal courts to overturn rules that curtailed the press’s longstanding right to witness executions in their entirety.
 As a member and then co-chair of SPJ’s Northern California Freedom of Information Committee, Sussman was active in successful campaigns to enact open-records and open-meeting laws in San Francisco and elsewhere in the state.
 He has been the Society’s spokesman on numerous journalism issues—judicial, legislative, and ethical.